brunsforge/dataverse-custom-api/README.md

 # export for editing
 dvc api export

-# edit the local JSON file (e.g. add a parameter)
+# edit the local JSON file
-# ... edit /path/to/output/ccsm_ExistingApi.json ...
+# for example: add a request parameter or change a description

 # check diff
 dvc api diff